-Prebiotics vs probiotics: which are better for gastrointestinal health?
-A healthy gut plays a major role in our overall health and wellbeing, and taking prebiotics and probiotics — either in food or supplement form —is one way to boost the digestive system and keep it working efficiently.
+Prebiotics vs probiotics: which is better for gastrointestinal health?
+A healthy gut plays a major role in our overall health and wellbeing, and taking prebiotics and probiotics — either in food or supplement form —is one way to support the digestive system and keep it working efficiently.

-The gut microbiome consists of 100 trillion live bacterial microbes, both ‘good’ and ‘bad’, that influence nutrient absorption, metabolism, immunity, mental health, how well we sleep and even whether or not we get spots.
-A Harvard Medical School study (opens in new tab) found that a healthy gut could potentially also prevent some cancers and autoimmune diseases.
+The gut microbiome (sometimes called the gut flora) consists of 100 trillion live bacterial microbes, both ‘good’ and ‘bad’, that influence nutrient absorption, our metabolism, immunity, mental health, how well we sleep and whether or not we get spots.
+A Harvard Medical School study found that a healthy gut could even prevent some cancers and autoimmune diseases.

-Meanwhile, research from the University of Tsukuba (opens in new tab) in Japan suggests that a healthy gut can improve sleep quality.
-It found that gut bacteria might influence sleep patterns by helping to create important chemical messengers in the brain, such as mood-boosting serotonin and dopamine.
+Meanwhile research from the University of Tsukuba in Japan suggested that a healthy gut could improve sleep quality.
+It found that gut bacteria might influence normal sleep patterns by helping create important chemical messengers in the brain, such as mood-boosting serotonin and dopamine.

 Prebiotics vs probiotics: where can you find them?

-Chamon recommends eating a variety of the following foods to gain prebiotics.
-Each contains unique fibers which the different microbes in your gut like to feed on.
+Gentille says that you should always try to obtain your nutrition first through nutrient-rich foods, as each offers unique fibers which the different microbes in your gut like to feed on.
 This is one of the best ways to increase your microbial biodiversity, which is crucial for a healthy gut.

 - Unripe/green bananas